Rachi358/AI_ChatBot/README.md

 ⚙️ Features

-- Chat interface (text input) with persistent session-based chat history stored in SQLite.
+- Chat interface (text input) with persistent session-based chat history stored in PostgreSQL (Supabase).
 - Voice processing endpoint that takes text and returns both AI text response and TTS audio (base64).
 - Wake-word detection using Vosk (`WakeWordDetector`) with endpoints to detect wake-word from posted audio slices.
 - Rate-limited and cached calls to Google Gemini for robust AI response handling.
 - TTS using `edge-tts`; voices can be listed and changed via `TTSService`.
+- CORS-enabled API endpoints for frontend integration.
+- Environment variable validation on startup.
-- Error handling with custom templates for 404 and general errors.
+- Comprehensive error handling with custom templates for 404 and general errors.
+- Health check endpoint for monitoring (`/health`).

 ---